NCAR/MTP/README.md

 <img align="left" width="175" height="175" src="./doc/images/tropo.png">

 ```
-CAUTION: When running the MTP instrument, if Tsynth under the Engineering tab
+CAUTION: When running the MTP instrument, if Tsynth
-gets to 50 degreesC, the probe needs to be shutdown to avoid overheating
+under the Engineering tab gets to 50 degreesC, the
+probe needs to be shutdown to avoid overheating.
 ```
 # Microwave Temperature Profiler Instrument Control, Real-Time Display and Processing Software